estebanmaxposse/gaming_shop.-POSSE_Esteban_Maximiliano/README.md

-# The Golden Hour
+# The Vintage Hour

 ## Online Gaming Shop

 This is a React project made to learn the ins and outs of this specific library.
-The Golden Hour is  an online gaming shop where you can buy a wide range of gaming-related goodies!
-Such as games, plushies, merch, and more!
+The Vintage Hour is  an online gaming shop specialized in retro games, consoles, and more!
+Here (if the place was real) you can buy a wide range of gaming-related goodies!
+Such as games, plushies, merch, and much more!

 ## Now working on